 - 1½ cups mixed vegetables

-- 2 tbsp Shaoxing wine , (or use dry sherry)
+- 2 tablespoon Shaoxing wine , (or use dry sherry)

 - ¼ cup low-sodium soy sauce, ( Note: I used 3 teaspoon extra)

-- ½ tsp salt, (or use more according to your liking)
+- ½ teaspoon salt, (or use more according to your liking)

 - black pepper, (to taste)